fhur/xql/packages/docs/docs/300-security/query-permissions.md

 const query = from('users').permissions('users:read').include({ pets }).all();
 ```

-In this example, the user needs to have the `users:read` and `pets:read` permissions to execute the query.
+In this example, the user needs to have both the `users:read` and `pets:read` permissions to execute the query.

 ## Query context

-When you execute a query, you can pass a query `context` object.
-This object is used to pass additional information to the query, such as the user's permissions.
+When you execute a query, you can pass a `context` object.
+This object is used to provide additional information to the query, such as the user's permissions.

 ```ts
 // You want to generate this from some source, e.g. parsing the cookie sent with a HTTP request